25.7 MB (3.9 MB compressed)

 CERN / SCIENCE PHOTO LIBRARY CERN / SCIENCE PHOTO LIBRARY

 Editorial use only.
-This image may not be used to state or imply endorsement by CERN of any product, activity or service.
+This image may not be used to state or imply endorsement by CERN or CERN employees of any product, activity or service.
+Not to be used in a military context.

 UA2 particle detector.
 Worker assembling the underground area 2 (UA2) particle detector at CERN (the European particle physics laboratory) near Geneva, Switzerland.
 The detector was placed around the super-proton-synchrotron (SPS) particle accelerator.
 In 1983 UA2, together with UA1, was used in experiments that discovered the W and Z particles, the mediators of the weak nuclear force.
 The discovery earned the 1986 Nobel Prize in physics for the UA1 team leader Carlo Rubbia.